Execution of Robert Van Hook: Future of capital punishment in Ohio

 Van Hook's execution continued to attract attention.
 Following his execution via lethal injection, controversy arose regarding Ohio's execution protocol.
 In January 2019, a federal judge ruled that Ohio's execution protocol could cause inmates severe pain and needless suffering.
-Because of this, Governor Mike DeWine, who assumed office as the governor of Ohio (also in January 2019), ordered the Ohio prison system to look at alternative lethal injection drugs that could be used in any future execution.
+Because of this, Governor Mike DeWine, who assumed office as governor of Ohio in January 2019, ordered the Ohio prison system to examine alternative lethal injection drugs that could be used in any future executions.
 He also delayed all pending executions in Ohio.
-He later froze all executions in Ohio indefinitely as the state struggled to find any new lethal injection drugs.
+He later froze all executions in Ohio indefinitely as the state struggled to find new lethal injection drugs.

-The execution of Van Hook garnered new attention in December 2020, when DeWine announced that lethal injection would no longer be an option for any future execution in Ohio.
-DeWine was quoted as saying "Lethal injection appears to us to be impossible from a practical point of view today."
-DeWine ruled that lawmakers must choose a different method of execution for death row inmates before they can be put to death in the future.
+The execution of Van Hook garnered renewed attention in December 2020, when DeWine announced that lethal injection would no longer be an option for any future executions in Ohio.
+DeWine was quoted as saying, "Lethal injection appears to us to be impossible from a practical point of view today."
+He ruled that lawmakers must choose a different method of execution for death row inmates before they can be put to death in the future.
 He also said that no executions would occur in Ohio in 2021, which had not executed any inmate since Van Hook in 2018.
-DeWine, who still supports capital punishment, is far more skeptical of the practice because of the long delays between crime and punishment.
-He also claimed to mainly support capital punishment because he believed it acted as a deterrent to crime, something he is now less sure of.
+At the time, DeWine said he was far more skeptical of the practice because of the long delays between crime and punishment.
+He also stated that he had previously supported capital punishment mainly because he believed it acted as a deterrent to crime, something he was now less certain of.

 Because of the new ruling, Van Hook remains the last person executed in Ohio by lethal injection.
-DeWine also stated that he does not see much support in selecting a new method of execution as a priority, meaning Ohio is unlikely to execute any inmate for a while, or possibly even indefinitely.
-This could also mean Van Hook will remain the last person executed in the state of Ohio, if a new method of execution is not selected or approved.
+DeWine also stated that he does not see much support for selecting a new method of execution as a priority, meaning Ohio is unlikely to execute any inmate for the foreseeable future, or possibly even indefinitely.
+This could also mean Van Hook will remain the last person executed in the state of Ohio if a new method of execution is not selected or approved.

-As of 2024, Van Hook remains the most recent person to be executed by the state of Ohio, which has gone over five years without an execution.
+As of 2026, Van Hook remains the most recent person to be executed by the state of Ohio, which has gone more than seven years without an execution.
 The future of capital punishment in the state is still unclear.

+On June 16, 2026, DeWine announced that he believed Ohio should abolish the death penalty entirely.
+He argued that the punishment is no longer a deterrent to violent crime.
+Former Ohio governor Bob Taft, who oversaw all executions in Ohio from 1999 to 2007, said in a statement that he agreed with DeWine.
+However, Republican House Speaker Matt Huffman said he would "vigorously oppose" any effort to abolish the death penalty, a position that was supported by former Ohio attorney general Dave Yost.